filakhtov/gentoo-use-docs/media-sound/rhythmbox.md

 Pass the `-Dipod=enabled` option to the Meson build script.
 Build and install the `Portable Players - iPod` plugin that uses the `libgpod` library to enable support for Apple iPod or iPhone devices, e.g. transfer media to a player, display a content on a device, play music from device, etc. Note: support is very limited and newer iOS versions might not be properly supported.

 This flag should only be enabled if there is a need to access Apple devices.

+### keyring
+Pass the `-Dlibsecret=enabled` option to the Meson build script.
+Use the `libsecret` library to provide an ability to access GNOME keyring to store and obtain authentication information when accessing media over the DAAP protocol.

+This flag should only be enabled together with the `daap` flag and if there is a need to save passwords for protected DAAP shares.

 ### libnotify
 Pass the `-Dlibnotify=enabled` option to the Meson build script.
 Build and install the `Notification` plugin that uses the `libnotify` library to enable notification popups, such as playback start, stop, pause, etc.